 4. Blepharitis

-Well, Blepharitis is what can mimic pink eyes.
-Blepharitis vs Pink Eye: How to differentiate between both eye conditions.
-Well, blepharitis is dry eye syndrome marked by chronic inflammation of the eyelids (that folds over the eyes to safeguard them).
-This occurs because of the growth of bacteria.
+Blepharitis is dry eye syndrome marked by chronic inflammation of the eyelids (that folds over the eyes to safeguard them).
 On the other hand, pink eye is the inflammation of the conjunctiva (that is the inner lining of the eyelid to protect and lubricate the eyes).
-We have the potential symptoms:
+Both share the potential symptoms:

 Burning eyelids